Runnable/loki/README.md

 ## Conventions

- * Each client instance has all functions from Dockerode client available to directly.
+ * Each client instance has all functions from Dockerode client available to call directly.
  * Each client instance has Promisified Dockerode functions available with `Async` suffix.
- * Each Swarm client instance has all functions from Swarmerode client available to directly.
+ * Each Swarm client instance has all functions from Swarmerode client available to call directly.
  * Each Swarm client instance has Promisified Swarmerode functions available with `Async` suffix.